Rob Curling: Life and career

 One of Curling's earliest jobs was in the BBC's Film Archive Library.
-His on-screen career began in 1987 as a newsreader and co-presenter of the BBC's regional news programme London Plus, later to become Newsroom South East.
+His on-screen career began in 1987 as a newsreader and co-presenter of the BBC's regional news programme BBC London Plus, later to become Newsroom South East.
 He was a member of the BAFTA-winning team for the BBC's series of outside broadcasts commemorating 50 years of the end of World War II: D-Day Remembered, VE-50 & VJ-50.
 He was also nominated for a BAFTA for BBC Education's current affairs series Issues & The Geography Programme.

 Curling presents numerous programmes and videos on aviation, including a history of the Spitfire for ITV.
 He also narrates a series of Drivers' Eye View videos for Video 125 about the London Underground, Reading to Waterloo, Thames Branchlines and Devon Branchlines.
 As well as a broadcaster, Curling is a conference and awards host, after dinner speaker and media trainer.